 Homeowners do not need to be certified

-If you are a homeowner performing renovation, repair, or painting work in your own home, the RRP does not cover your project.
-However, you have the ultimate responsibility for the safety of your family or children in your care.
-If you are living in a pre-1978 home and planning to do painting or repairs, please read a copy of EPA's Renovate Right (PDF) lead hazard information pamphlet (print pamphlet on 8.5"x11" paper, double-sided, flipped on long side).
+If you are a homeowner performing renovation, repair, or painting work in your home (primary residence), the RRP rules do not apply to your project.
+However, you are responsible for the safety of your family or children in your care and your neighbors.
+If you live in a pre-1978 home and plan to do repairs, painting remodels, or renovations, please read a copy of EPA’s Renovate Right (Spanish version).
+If you rent or flip your home, the RRP rules apply to your project(s).

 Phone: 360-586-5323 (LEAD)